Mikaela/mikaela.github.io/articles/cheatsheets/rpm.html.md

 yum install yum-plugin-fastestmirror
 ```

-By default cheks every 10 days, change configuration variable in config file to 0 to make it search always when yum is ran.
+By default cheks every 10 days, change configuration variable "maxhostfileage" file to 0 to make it search always when yum is ran in /etc/yum/yum.pluginconf.d/fastestmirror.conf and check that "enabled" is set to "1".
+If it's 0, the plugin is disabled.

 ## 3rd party repositories